TommyMart/Catch-A-Pokemon-/README.md

-# whackamole-inDOM
+# Catch-A-Pokemon Game
-Whackamole in the browser using HTML and JS.
+Catch a Pokemon game in the browser using HTML and JS.

 - Game menu